Jiteshgarg/Sampling/README.md

 <h3>Note:-accuracy value may be inaccurate or accurate as depicted in first half too</h3>
 <h6>For reference, csv file is added into this repo too but in python file its taken from original git link only</h6>

+## Discussion
+From the table, we can conclude that we achieve maximum accuracy when we apply Random Forest Algorithm upon taking samples using the Simple Over Sampling technique.

+## Written By
+Name : Jitesh Garg

+Roll No. : 102017180

+Sub-Group: 3CS8